| |

 Joseph, Emma, Sidney, and

-Edward start for Kirtland "T<o>wards
+Edward Partridge start for Kirtland "T<o>wards

 the latter part of January." |